HarishGuragol/HarishGuragol/README.md

 - 🔭 I’m currently working on Flutter and NextJS Projects
 - 🌱 I've 10+ months of professional experience of working at startups and built cross-platform applications in Flutter and ReactJS
-- 👯 I’m looking to collaborate on Flutter, ReactJS, Machine Learning and Deep Learning Projects
+- 👯 I’m looking to collaborate on Flutter, Machine Learning and Deep Learning Projects
 - 🤔 I’m also working as a Freelancer at Upwork and Freelancer.
 - 💬 Ask me about Programming or Machine Learning
 - 📫 I am also a technical writer at Medium